London Traffic Network

 Fare is charged according to different zones, and also divided into peak hours and off-peak hours.
 Peak-hour is Monday to Friday (except public holidays), 6:30am to 9:30am and 4:00pm to 7:00pm.

 It is cheaper to travel within the same zone than cross the zones.
-For example, during the off-peak hours, travelling from Leicester Square to Euston, both in zone 1, costs only £2.50; however, from Euston in zone 1 to Camden Town in zone 2, even if there are fewer stops, it costs £2.90.
+For example, during the off-peak hours, travelling from Waterloo to Euston, both in zone 1, costs only £2.70; however, from Euston in zone 1 to Golders Green in zone 3, even if there are fewer stops, it costs £3.00.

 In addition, different zones also have corresponding daily fare caps.
 The most you need to pay in a day is the cap fare.
 After reaching the cap, you can continue to make unlimited trips for free on the same day.